c4tom/DreamDevBox/CONTRIBUTING.md

 **Abstract**

-The Devilbox is currently being developed in my spare time and mostly reflects the features that I am using for all the web projects I have to handle.
+The DreamDevBox is currently being developed in my spare time and mostly reflects the features that I am using for all the web projects I have to handle.
 In order to better present it to the majority of other software developers I do require support to cope with all the feature requests.

-So first of all, If the Devilbox makes your life easier, **star it on GitHub**!
+So first of all, If the DreamDevBox makes your life easier, **star it on GitHub**!

 **Table of Contents**